Oral Proficiency Interview

 Description of the exams

-The Oral Proficiency Interview (OPI) is a 20-30 minute live telephone conversation between the student and a certified language proficiency examiner, which is digitally recorded.
-During the OPI the student will be asked questions about his/her interests, work experiences and other familiar topics, and asked to role play.
-The student is assessed on his/her ability to speak the standard form of the target language without using another language or slang.
+The Oral Proficiency Interview (OPI), is a 20-30 minute live telephone conversation between the student and a certified language proficiency examiner, which is digitally recorded.
+During the OPI the student will be asked questions about their interests, work experiences and other familiar topics, and asked to role play.
+The student is assessed on their ability to speak the standard form of the target language without using another language or slang.
 The student's overall ability to communicate orally in the target language is the only skill being assessed.
 Further information is available on the OPI website.

 The OPI or OPIc can be taken with an in person proctor at a test center, or via a web-based administration using a remote proctor.
 Students testing for WSU College of Education programs must have permission to test from their academic advisor before scheduling the exam.
+Students testing for undergraduate General Education should speak to an undergraduate advisor before scheduling the exam.
 The OPI or OPIc must be scheduled a minimum of ten business days in advance of the test date.

 In person test administration

-OPI = $139.00 test fee plus a $20.00 remote proctoring fee, both payable to Language Testing International
+OPI = $145.00 test fee plus a $20.00 web-based proctoring - Examity fee, both payable to Language Testing International

-OPIc = $70.00 test fee plus a $35.00 remote proctoring fee, both payable to Language Testing International
+OPIc = $73.00 test fee plus a $35.00 web-based proctoring - Examity fee, both payable to Language Testing International